+HL7 CDS WG comment:

+Recommend updating the need to “Communicate results of appropriate use criteria evaluation with the order….” to reflect what was apparently the intent given the specification identified.

+Recommend noting the IHE CDS-OAT specification will need to be aligned with the updated HL7 GAO specification.

 Interoperability Need: Communicate appropriate use criteria with the order and charge to the filling provider and billing system for inclusion on claims.